codeproper/Facebook-CollegePage-Scrapper/README.md

 # How to execute

-1.Use pip to install all the dependencies from requirments.txt
+1.Clone the repo and install all the dependencies from requirments.txt

     pip install -r requirements.txt